 The following section presents information for L&S undergraduate students who are interested in obtaining a drop after the official drop deadline.

-Late DropThe deadline for L&S undergraduates to drop semester-long courses is the end of the 9th week of classes.
-Courses may not be dropped after the 9th week except in extremely unusual circumstances, and only then with approval of an academic dean.
+Late DropThe deadline for L&S undergraduates to drop semester-long courses is usually the end of the 9th week of classes.
+Please note that for the Fall 2020 term only, the last day to drop a course without an academic dean's permission has been extended to Friday, November 20, 2020.
+See Dates & Deadlines for more detailed information.
+Courses may not be dropped after the 12th week in Fall 2020 except in extremely unusual circumstances, and only then with approval of an academic dean.
 (The drop deadline for summer session classes varies based on the number of weeks a course is being offered.
 Please consult the Key Deadline Dates for All Summer Students on the Office of the Registrar's Schedule of Classes link for the exact drop deadline for a particular summer session.)

 Courses dropped after Wednesday of the second week of classes during the fall or spring semester have a "DR" notation recorded on the transcript.
 Please note that a "DR" on a student's record DOES NOT have any implications when applying to graduate schools or seeking employment.